 - 500+ employees.
 Betterworks or Profit.co Enterprise.
 Sub-500 tools hit real limits at enterprise scale: provisioning, audit trails, HRIS sync, and calibration workflows.

-3. Does your team have an existing weekly check-in culture?
+3. Your existing weekly check-in culture

 If yes, 15Five extracts outsized value from that culture by embedding OKR updates inside the Monday morning prep flow.
 The weekly check-in is not a bolt-on; it’s the product’s core mechanic, and it works because of the existing habit, not despite its absence.
 If your team has no weekly operating rhythm, 15Five won’t install one.
-Mooncamp, Perdoo, and Profit.co all work fine for teams that update OKRs monthly rather than weekly.

 If OKRs in your company are expected to trace visibly to a company strategy document, a multi-year strategic theme, or a Balanced Scorecard framework, Cascade is the right tool.
 Its build-down-from-strategy architecture is unique in this comparison.
 For most companies under 300 employees, this connection is less important than actual IC update frequency.

 If you’re in a regulated industry or selling to enterprise accounts and expect customers to review your vendor stack, you need SOC 2 Type II at minimum.
 Profit.co, Lattice, 15Five, Betterworks, and Cascade all hold it.
-Weekdone does not.
 Mooncamp holds it.
 Perdoo holds it at the Supreme tier.
-If HIPAA is required, only Profit.co and Betterworks ship an enterprise-grade path.
+OKRs Tool does not publish a SOC 2 Type II certification, though it ships EU data residency and GDPR.

 What to validate before signing